Get a free, no obligation personal loan quote with rates as low as 9.99%

 In simpler terms, you can buy a home with a lien on it, but the seller will need to clear it before the sale is finalized.

-What Types Of Liens Can Be Place On A House?
+What Types Of Liens Can Be Placed On A House?

 When you take out a mortgage to finance the purchase of a home, the mortgage lender will place a lien on the property.
-Mortgages are just one type of lien that can be placed on a house, which is considered voluntary.
+Mortgages are the most obvious type of lien that can be placed on a home, but they’re just one type of lien, which is considered voluntary.

 How To Find Out If Your Asset Has A Lien?